Hello Are you worried about your Pet? We’re here to help…

-1. Vomiting and diarrhea
+1. Sickness and diarrhea in puppies

 - They are lethargic, not acting normally or not wanting to play